aantron/bisect_ppx/README.md

 Likewise, you can tag module-level `let`-declarations with `[@@coverage off]`, and they won't be instrumented.

-Finally, you can turn off instrumentation for blocks of declarations inside a module with `[@@@coverage off]` and `[@@@coverage on]`.
+You can also turn off instrumentation for blocks of declarations inside a module with `[@@@coverage off]` and `[@@@coverage on]`.

+Finally, you can exclude an entire file by putting `[@@@coverage exclude_file]` into its top-level module.
+However, whenever possible, it is recommended to exclude files by not preprocessing with Bisect_ppx to begin with.